 Nogg is a great name.
 For me, the name conjures up childhood memories of TV series Noggin the Nog.
 It would be foolish to pass it up.

 It's in the Peak District of Derbyshire, in the hills above Middleton and Steeplehouse.
-Photographs of the windswept locale can even be found on the aditnow site
+Photographs of the windswept locale can even be found on the aditnow site.

 Nogg mine was a lead mine, I have no idea when it operated.
 Roman times maybe.
 But it's a good starting point for a layout history to help flesh out the idea for the layout.